KleinYuan/Caffe2-iOS/README.md

 - [X] iOS (Swift/Objective-C/C++) with Caffe2

-- [X] Test build in models with your own photo
+- [X] Test build in models (tinyYolo, SqueezeNet) with your own photo

 - [X] Memory Consumption and Time Elapse Data